 People need narratives.
 It’s one of the ways by which we make meaning and, in the author’s view, an important way in which we differ from other animals.
 Social media and global interconnectedness have radically democratized the ownership of narrative, which can make it more difficult than ever for a business to control its own story.
-When a narrative catches on — when it goes viral, in the parlance of our times — it becomes a compelling version of reality.
+When a narrative catches on — when it goes viral — it becomes a compelling version of reality.

 “We can think of history,” the author tells us, “as a succession of rare big events in which a story goes viral, often (but not always) with the help of an attractive celebrity (even a minor celebrity or fictional stock figure) whose attachment to the narrative adds human interest.”